 Bypass Firewalls using Proxies

 There are literally thousands of proxy sites on the web.
-There are also sits that list proxy servers.
+There are also sites that list proxy servers.
 Fact: 99.9% of them are blocked and the rest are going to be blocked by any decent filtering software.
 So you can host your own proxy with software like Glype proxy but for the most part they really don’t work too well.

 These are some of the best ways to bypass websites that have been censored or blocked.
 But how do you bypass blocked websites?
 Have I missed the best?
 What do you think?